A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Algorithm

 We conclude this section by drawing a few parallels to the unconstrained setting.
 First, in the unconstrained setting (with $H_k = I$), the quantity $\Delta l(x_k,\bar\tau_k,\bar{g}_k,\bar{d}_k)$ reduces to $\|\bar{g}_k\|^2$, which provides a sufficient descent measure and is an approximate first-order stationarity measure.
 In the constrained setting, the reduction in the model of the merit function will play a similar role.
-Second, in the unconstrained optimization setting, \eqref{eq.line_serach_cond_old_old} recovers the sufficient decrease condition used by some noisy unconstrained optimization algorithm; see \cite[Eq.
-(3.11)]{BeraByrdNoce19}.
+Second, in the unconstrained setting, \eqref{eq.line_serach_cond_old_old} recovers the sufficient decrease condition used by a class of noisy line-/step-search unconstrained optimization algorithms; see e.g., \cite{BeraByrdNoce19,BeraCaoSche21,jin2022high}.